modmore/docs/en/01_Commerce/v1/75_Developer/Payment_Gateways/index.md

 To support both off-site redirects and webhooks, make sure to implement both interfaces.
 Also note that Commerce checks the **implemented interfaces**, and not if methods are present, so always include the proper interfaces in the class definition.

-### Pre-1.1: BaseGateway

-Prior to Commerce 1.1, all gateways extended from a `BaseGateway`, providing the protected `$omnipayGateway` property to indicate an Omnipay 2 driver to use.
-As of Commerce 1.1, Omnipay is no longer a requirement, and has been replaced with the above interfaces instead.

-If you're familiar with how Omnipay works, you may recognise the general concept of splitting up the logic between gateways (`AbstractGateway` in Omnipay) and transactions (`AbstractRequest/AbstractResponse`).

-The biggest difference is that Omnipay gateways are focused on the payment provider interactions (i.e. `purchase()` to start a payment and `completePurchase()` to finish it), which are not always consistently implemented to mean the same thing in different drivers and we can't reliably call `completePurchase()` repeatedly, for example, without knowing wether that's safe to do or not.
-With the gateway implementation in Commerce 1.1+, the focus is on Commerce actions (i.e. `view()` to show a payment provider form/options, `submit()` to indicate the customer chose the method and is trying to pay, `returned()` to fetch the payment status (or to finish it) when the customer returns to the site).
-Gateway instances handle those "touchpoints" and return `TransactionInterface` instances that Commerce then uses to determine how/if the order needs to be updated.

-To migrate a pre-1.1 gateway to the new classes, see [Migrate BaseGateway to Omnipay2Gateway](Migrate_BaseGateway_to_Omnipay2Gateway).

-There is also an `Omnipay2Gateway` abstract class that can be used to achieve a similar integration with Omnipay 2 drivers, but using the new Commerce-native interfaces.

 ## Registering a Gateway

 To tell Commerce about your gateway, you will need to create a [Module](../Modules).
 In this module you will provide the class name and the label to show for it in the back-end.